2017 Oregon Ducks football team

 The 2017 Oregon Ducks football team represented the University of Oregon during the 2017 NCAA Division I FBS football season.
 The team was led by first-year head coach Willie Taggart, until he departed at the end of the regular season to accept the head coaching position at Florida State.
-Co-Offensive Coordinator Mario Cristobal was promoted to interim head coach before being officially hired as head coach on December 8, 2017.
+Co-offensive coordinator Mario Cristobal was promoted to interim head coach before being officially hired as head coach on December 8, 2017.
 Oregon played their home games at Autzen Stadium for the 51st straight year.
 They competed as a member of the Pac-12 Conference in the North Division.
 They finished the season 7–6, 4–5 in Pac-12 play to finish in fourth place in the North Division.
 They were invited to the Las Vegas Bowl where they lost to Boise State.

-Previous season

-They finished the season 4–8, 2–7 in Pac-12 play to finish in last place in the North Division.
-On November 29, Coach Mark Helfrich was fired.
-He finished at Oregon with a four-year record of 37–16.